fluxionary/minetest-ethereal/README.md

 - Added new Glacier biome filled with snow and ice
 - Changed Mesa biome to have more coloured clay patterns
-- Changed Bamboo biome to have tall tree-like stalks with leaves that give bamboo sprouts to grow new stalks
+- Changed Bamboo biome to have tall tree-like stalks with leaves that give Bamboo sprouts are now saplings to grow new stalks removed farmed mushrooms and replaced with new default game mushrooms with spores

 ### 1.16